ceshine/ceshine-hugo/content/post/20200628-full-word-masking-with-julia/index.md

 # Conclusion

 This is the first time I integrate Julia in an NLP pipeline, and the results are encouraging.
-The easy of development of Julia is on the same level of Python, but the is on a totally different level.
-In this example the most improvement in speed comes from the sampling process, but it only represents less than 40 % of the total run time.
+The easy of development of Julia is on the same level as Python, but the is on a totally different level.
+In this example, the most improvement in speed comes from the sampling process, but it only represents less than 40 % of the total run time.
 And the total run time in Python is relatively short.
 I look forward to seeing what kind of speedup Julia can bring in bigger datasets or more complicated tasks.

 ([The notebook actually used in the pipeline](https://github.com/ceshine/transformer_to_rnn/blob/master/notebooks/03-1-1-masking-training-sequences.ipynb)).